DigitalPublishingToolkit/Hybrid-Publishing-Resources/README.md

 If you do need to install any module, first you need to install pip.
 You can find further info  [here](https://packaging.python.org/installing/#requirements-for-installing-packages).

 Sometimes the module you need is in a package and not always they share the same name.
-In order to find the packages you need to install, a simple online search with the terms 'python [module name]' should put you in the right track.
+In order to find the packages you need to install, a simple online search with the terms 'python install [module name]' should put you in the right track.
 Once you find it, type in the Terminal:

-`pip install [package_name]`
+`pip install [package_name]` without the brackets

 For clarification on the terms module and package, check [https://packaging.python.org/glossary/#term-import-package](https://packaging.python.org/glossary/#term-import-package)

 ### Other requirements
 You will also need the software listed below.
 In the links provided, you will find instructions on how to install them in all operating systems.
 However, some code samples in the text below might refer exclusively for MacOSX.

+To check if the software is installed, in the Terminal type `which pandoc` (replacing pandoc with any other software you might want to check). *If not installed, you will see no response in the terminal.*

 #### pandoc (converts md to txt)
 Follow the instructions on